smartrics/RAG-with-Nyx/simple-rag/README.md

             print(analyse_csv_files(downloaded_files, user_query))

-            print("\nYou can now ask other specific questions about the downloaded files.") print("Type 'exit' to finish analyzing the files and return to the main menu.")
+            print("\nYou can now ask other specific questions about the downloaded files.") print("Type 'exit' to finish analysing the files and return to the main menu.")

             while True:
                 analysis_query = input("\nEnter your question about the files: ").strip()